Painlev\'e transcendents in the defocusing mKdV equation with non-zero boundary conditions: Introduction

 The organization of the present paper is as follows: In Section \ref{sec1}, we consider the forward scattering transform for the Cauchy problem (\ref{dmkdv})-(\ref{bdries}), including the properties of the Jost functions and the scattering data derived from the initial data.
-In Section \ref{rh}, we perform the inverse scattering transform and establish a matrix-valued RH problem associated with the Cauchy problem.
+In Section \ref{rh}, we perform the inverse scattering transform and establish a matrix-valued RH problem associated with this Cauchy problem.
 Furthermore, we transform the original RH problem to a regular RH problem, removing the effect of solitons and the spectral singularities.
-In Section \ref{sec3}, we investigate the Painlev\'e asymptotics in the transition region $\left|\frac{x}{t} +6 \right|t^{2/3}<C$ for any $C>0$.
-The $\bar\partial$ steepest descent approach and the double scaling limit technique are applied to deform the regular RH problem into a solvable RH model that matches with the Painlev\'e II RH problem.
-Following the analysis presented in the preceding sections, we establish the main result on the Painlev\'e asymptotics (see Theorem \ref{th}).
+In Section \ref{sec3}, we investigate the Painlev\'e asymptotics in the transition region $\left|x/t +6 \right|t^{2/3}<C$ for any $C>0$.
+The $\bar\partial$-steepest descent method and the double scaling limit technique are applied to deform the regular RH problem into a solvable RH problem that matches with the Painlev\'{e} \uppercase\expandafter{\romannumeral2} model RH problem.
+Following the analysis presented in the preceding sections, we establish the main result on the Painlev\'e asymptotics for the defocusing mKdV equation in Theorem \ref{th}.

 \begin{remark} For the generic case when $ |r(\pm 1)|=1 $, Cuccagna and Jenkins proposed a new way in \cite{CJ} to get rid of the restrictive condition $\|r\|_{L^{\infty}(\mathbb{R})}<1$ by specially handling the singularity caused by $ |r(\pm 1) | = 1$.
 By using this method, the asymptotic properties of the similar and self-similar region can be matched, and thus no new shock wave asymptotic forms appear.
-Because of this, the Painlev\'e asymptotics given in Theorem \ref{th} are still effective when $|r(\pm 1)|=1$ generically.
+Because of this, the Painlev\'e asymptotics given in Theorem \ref{th} are still effective when $|r(\pm 1)|=1$ generically. \end{remark}